 You got to take it and verify where the truth in your product is.
 That being said, research reveals that a lot of the olive oil imported from Italy and Spain is fake.

-And other things that you need to check out is does this product have a date that it will go bad because it should be consumed probably I think it’s a year maximum after extraction.
-If it doesn’t have a date, you know it’s really cheap.
+And Another thing that you need to check out is does this product has a date that it will go bad because it should be consumed probably I think it’s a year maximum after extraction.
+If it doesn’t have a date, you know it’s cheap.
 And check out if it has been reviewed by Consumer Reports, one is the US Davis Olive Center in California that did tests on flavoring to check out if the extra virgin mentioned is legit.
 Because extra virgin means that the taste is good and probably the nutrition is good too, so it’s preserved.

 Rick Kaselj: Awesome.
 I had never thought that the Mafia had got into olive oil.
 Like you said it could be a very profitable industry to be in.

 Nick Pineault: It is.
 They’ll probably do a movie about it we call The Olive Oil Godfather.